 This is the stage at which you need to follow the steps which 'tells' SJ that you are a pass user.

-The steps to take aren't particularly obvious, as this 'Customise traveller' has multiple functions, because it enable holders of SJ issued travel cards and travel reward ' Prio' point, to save on the bookings they are making.
+The steps to take aren't particularly obvious, as this 'Customise traveller' has multiple functions including enabling users of both SJ issued travel cards and travel reward ' Prio' points, to save on the bookings they are making.

 But these aren't relevant if you will be seeking to purchase reservations as a holder(s) of Eurail and InterRail passes, so you can ignore them - hence the red cross.